Staff

 Nikki Carrero

-Nikki is an Agency Assistant and Social Media Manager who brings a background in publishing, event planning, marketing, social media marketing, and education.
+Nikki is a Social Media Manager who brings a background in publishing, event planning, marketing, social media marketing, and education.
 Driven by her love for the written word, Nikki has shifted careers to make books her entire personality.
-She has previously held positions as a social media coach, personal assistant to various authors, social media manager at a publishing house, and has interned at other agencies on her journey to becoming an agent herself.
+She has previously held positions as a social media coach, personal assistant to various authors, and social media manager at a publishing house.
+Nikki is also an assistant agent at The Rights Factory.

 Selena Mercuri